-- A better approach to analyzing the efficiency (e.g., running times) of algorithms should be one that: - Allows us to calculate the relative efficiency (rather than absolute elapsed time) of algorithms in a ways that is independent of the hardware and software environment. - Can be applied using a high-level description of the algorithm (without fully implementing it). - Considers all possible inputs (esp. the worst-case scenario). - We will learn a better approach that contains 3 ingredients: - 1.
-Counting primitive operations - 2.
-Approximating running time as a function of input size - 3.
-Focusing on the worst-case input (requiring the most running time)
+- A better approach to analyzing the efficiency (e.g., running time) of algorithms should be one that: - Allows us to calculate the relative efficiency (rather than absolute elapsed time) of algorithms in a way that is independent of the hardware and software environment. - Can be applied using a high-level description of the algorithm (without fully implementing it).